France: a two-fold approach helps secure healthy and vibrant lavender

 Maxence says the link with the cooperative has enabled Givaudan to develop a genuinely collaborative relationship with the lavender oil producers.

 “Our close sourcing relationship means we know the origins of our supply chain and we can work together to improve quality.
-For example we supported the installation of an improved oil filtration system.”
+For example, we helped with the installation of an improved oil filtration system.”

-The Givaudan Foundation is supporting the continuation of that work with the Swiss FiBL institute of organic agriculture, says Maxence.
-“The aim is to effectively control phytoplasma-induced disease.”
-Meanwhile, the Foundation is also supporting CRIEPPAM to develop alternative methods for controlling the spread of the cecidomyia fly, which is responsible for causing high losses of production in the traditional growing regions of the south of France.
+Today, the Givaudan Foundation continues to support that work with the Swiss FiBL institute of organic agriculture, says Maxence: “The aim is to effectively control phytoplasma-induced disease.”
+Meanwhile, the Foundation is also supporting CRIEPPAM in developing alternative methods for controlling the spread of the cecidomyia fly, which is responsible for causing high losses of production in the traditional growing regions of the south of France.
+The findings from these two research programmes will benefit 15,000 lavender producers in France.